mnot/http_sfv/README.md

 Note that if you use `name`, a `KeyError` will be raised if the type associated with the name isn't known.

+### Types

-Dictionaries are represented as Python dictionaries; Lists are represented as Python lists, and Items are represented using the following Python types:
+In the returned data, Dictionaries are represented as Python dictionaries; Lists are represented as Python lists, and Items are the bare type.

+Bare types are represented using the following Python types:

 * Integers: `int`
 * Decimals: `float`